-TESTING: Test by pushing the test button on the cover and holding it down for a minimum of 5 seconds.
-This will sound the alarm (and activate the safety light on model i9080 only) if the electronic circuitry, horn, and battery are working.
+TESTING: Test by pushing the test button on the cover and hold it down for a minimum of 5 seconds.
+This will sound the alarm if the electronic circuitry and horn and battery are working.
+In an interconnected installation all interconnected alarms should sound when the test button on any one of the interconnected alarm is pressed.
 If no alarm sounds, the unit has defective batteries or other failure.
-DO NOT use an open flame to test your alarm, you could damage the alarm or ignite combustible materials and start a structure fire.
+DO NOT use an open flame to test your alarm, you could damage the alarm or ignite combustible materials and start a structure fire

 TEST THE ALARM WEEKLY TO ENSURE PROPER OPERATION.
 Erratic or low sound coming from your alarm may indicate a defective alarm, and it should be returned for service (see section 12).